dinvincible98/Autonomous_Jackal_Explorer/README.md

 navigation.cpp: The main exploration code used functions from costmap and frontier_search library.

+To run the frontier exploration in simulation(Gazebo):

+        1. roslaunch jackal_slam jackal_test.launch
+        2. roslaunch jackal_slam jackal_explore.launch

-To run the frontier exploration(Make sure the SLAM node is running first):
+To run the frontier exploration on real Jackal(Make sure the SLAM node is running first):

 On remote PC:

         1. source setup_laptop.bash